Porsche Panamera Sport Turismo hybrid engines, drive & performance

 Porsche Panamera Sport Turismo hybrid engine, 0-62mph and acceleration

 As with the hatchback, the Panamera Sport Turismo's hybrid drivetrain affects performance as much as efficiency.
-The car's 2.9-litre petrol engine produces 435bhp on its own and is supplemented by a 134bhp electric motor; there's a total of 552bhp on tap, with 750Nm of torque ensuring there's effortless acceleration to be had from any speed.
+Even the entry-level 4 E-Hybrid makes a hefty 456bhp, for a 4.4-second 0-62mph time and Autobahn-appropriate top speed of 174mph The 4S E-Hybrid's engine produces 435bhp on its own and is supplemented by the same 134bhp electric motor; there's a total of 552bhp on tap, with 750Nm of torque ensuring there's effortless acceleration to be had from any speed.

 Being four-wheel drive, with big tyres and a low stance, the Panamera has monster grip that comes into its own if you want to drive it with purpose.
 It’s a great system that shuffles power about in just the right fashion, to make the car feel adjustable and playful, without making it feel frightening.